 Most DNs move around monthly, bi-monthly or at least twice a year, but this changes from person to person and place to place.

-Platforms like Airbnb have made short-term rentals viable for location-independent types thanks to generous monthly discounts, so there’s nothing stopping you hitting Lisbon for 30 days, moving to Bangkok for the next 30, and passing onto New Zealand for the next.
+Platforms like Airbnb have made short-term rentals viable for location-independent types thanks to generous monthly discounts, so there’s nothing stopping you from hitting Lisbon for 30 days, moving to Bangkok for the next 30, and passing on New Zealand for the next.

-Some DNs are slow travellers that aim to keep their globetrotting ethical with fewer flights and low-carbon A-to-Bs.
-Others are adventure nomads who come with the surfboard and the hiking gear in tow but skip cities in favour of Alpine villages and Ecuadorian beach towns.
+Some DNs are slow travelers that aim to keep their globetrotting ethical with fewer flights and low-carbon A-to-Bs.
+Others are adventure nomads who come with the surfboard and the hiking gear in tow but skip cities in favor of Alpine villages and Ecuadorian beach towns.
 It’s really what you make of it.